 As a condition of receiving a contract, the agencies selected must respect taxpayer rights including, among other things, abiding by the consumer protection provisions of the Fair Debt Collection Practices Act.
 The IRS has selected the following contractors to carry out this program: CBE Group (Cedar Falls, Iowa), ConServe (Fairport, N.Y.), Performant (Livermore, Calif.) and Pioneer (Horseheads, N.Y.).

-The issue of use pf private collection agencies has been highly controversial.
-We wrote about the issues in a story published on July 15, 2015.
-That story was written in response to a Huffington Post article published the prior week that we felt distorted the facts surrounding the issue.
+The issue of the use of private collection agencies has been highly controversial.
+We most recently wrote about the issues in a story published on July 15, 2015, in response to a Huffington Post article published the prior week that we felt distorted the facts surrounding the issue.

 This will be the third attempt by the IRS to make this program work.
 The earlier attempts were in 1996 and 2006.
 As noted in the July 15, 2015 article, reports about the prior “failed” attempts have often been factually inaccurate.
 See also an excellent insideARM article written by Patrick Lunsford on October 27, 2010 about the problems with the decision to end the second attempt in 2010.